 'Not recently' I said eyeing the large chandelier hanging from the ceiling.

-'Well I have' declaimed Mike and he sprang onto the table and leaped into the air grasping the magnificent center piece to the room.
+'Well I have' declaimed Mike and he sprang onto the table and leaped into the air grasping the magnificent centre piece to the room.

 There was an instant when it might have worked but only an instant...
 The entire ceiling collapsed showering everyone in plaster and Mike was on the floor embracing the chandelier.
 I loved him dearly for that but its hard to explain to brave and talented helicopter pilots that real life is different from movies.

-- (electric drill on other end) a cheap an effective solution that was still around when I directed the Sea Devils - eventually it was dropped as made escape to easy and predictable.
+a cheap an effective solution that was still around when I directed the Sea Devils - eventually it was dropped as it made escape too easy and predictable.
+The recent 'new series' have re-introduced it.....

 Colony Robots Daleks Cyberman Green Death Sea Devils